leshill/rails3-app/README.md

 Wrap Up
 -------

-After the application has been generated, there are a few clean up commands to run:
+After the application has been generated, there are a few final command to finish the install, check the output!

-    % cd my_app
-    % gem install bundler
-    % bundle install
-    % bundle lock
-    % script/rails generate rspec:install

 Note on Patches/Pull Requests
 -----------------------------